Easy Book Clip - See Medallion Designs

 Read article on Inventors Digest website

-Read article in Adobe pdf
+Inventors Digest article in Adobe PDF

 The original Easy Book Clip that Florence invented for her own use was made out of bent wire in her home workshop.
 It was not the finely made product we have now, but it worked!
+People saw her using it and wanted to know where to get one.
+So she got it patented and we have since sold thousands of these handy little gadgets!

 Purchase Information